justinwyllie/photo_sales_project/README.md

 # photo_sales_project
-jQuery and Backbone.js based add-on to enable photographers to display and sell prints on their web site
+Backbone.js based add-on to enable photographers to display and sell prints on their web site

 The idea is to keep this very simple.
 Just a few files.
 No installation routine.
 No database - the pricing details are entered into an XML file.